What is the Blessing of the Palms?

 An area church has invited other nearby churches to participate in a joint Palm Sunday service for the “Blessing of the Palms.”

-That phrase in an unfamiliar one to me, but with over 4 million exact matches of Google, it is likely known to many within the Christian community.
+That phrase in an unfamiliar one to me, but with millions of exact matches in an online search, it’s likely known to many within the Christian community.

 Whenever I encounter a church practice I see if I can connect it directly with what I find either prescribed or described in the Bible.
 This is not to imply that everything that lacks a direct biblical connection is wrong, but it is a reason to proceed carefully.